-OpenID Connect on Render
+OpenID Connect for AWS

-Authenticate Render services with AWS using OIDC.
+Authenticate your Render services with AWS using OIDC.

 First-time setup